-Nearly every consignment store has an assorted bin of mismatched rings, necklaces, and bracelets; but, it begs the question of how to determine the value of vintage jewelry when these rings, necklaces, and bracelets don't have a clear point-of-origin?
-Many different factors can determine how much vintage jewelry is worth, including its age, design, inclusion of semi-precious and precious gemstones/metals, and current fashion trends.
+Nearly every consignment store has an assorted bin of mismatched rings, necklaces, and bracelets, but it begs the question of how to determine the value of vintage jewelry when these rings, necklaces, and bracelets don't have a clear point-of-origin?
+Many factors can determine how much vintage jewelry is worth, including its age, design, inclusion of semi-precious and precious gemstones/metals, and current fashion trends.
 Knowing what to look for when assessing vintage jewelry can help you know which pieces of that consignment bin to throw to the side and which ones to sprint to the register with.

 How to Identify Vintage Jewelry